 This registry is defined within the SLS Area, but it may find use in other areas such as MOIMS or SOIS.

-Registration Rule for SANA Operator: Registry change (add/delete/edit) shall be submitted by any valid CCSDS Agency Representative (Member, Observer, or Affiliate).
+Registration Maintenance Rules for SANA Operator: Registry change (add/delete/edit) shall be submitted by any valid CCSDS Agency Representative (Member, Observer, or Affiliate).
 No special Role is required.
-The Organization, PoC, and Source document shall all be verified to be valid and correctly registered and referenced.
-The SANA Operator shall assign unique OID identifier that may be used to reference this registry entry.
+The Organization, PoC, and Header Format Source document shall all be verified to be valid and correctly registered and referenced.
+The SANA Operator shall assign a unique OID identifier that may be used to reference this registry entry.
 New versions of existing specifications shall be assigned a unique OID identifier.

 Registration category = SLS Area Registry.

-Review authority = SLP WG (or SLS Area if the WG is no longer in existence).
-Provide the designated expert to review the registry, the proposed format, and the source document.
+Review authority = SLP WG (or SLS Area if the WG is no longer in existence) who will provide the designated expert to review the registry, the proposed format, and the source document.